YangXiaozhou/yangxiaozhou.github.io/_drafts/data-introduction-to-EM.md

 ---
 layout: post
-title:  "Expectation maximization, explained"
+title:  "Expectation-maximization algorithm, explained"
 date:   2020-10-01 08:00:00 +0800
 categories: DATA
 tags: expectation-maximization statistical-learning clustering inference
 ---

-the Expectation Maximization algorithm (EM, for short)
+the Expectation-maximization algorithm (EM, for short)

+**Write about the problem that the readers care**

+**Create instability and offer solution**

 If you are in the data science/ML "bubble", you probably have came across EM at some time and wondered: What is EM and why do I need to know it?